This blog was last updated on June 11, 2024.

 What to Do by Season

-Estes Park and RMNP are great all year round, but most things are open during summer months.
-However, since it’s a tourist town they’re totally able to handle the snow too.
+Estes Park and RMNP are great all year round, but most things are open during summer.
+That means it can be pretty busy and crowded during their peak months, so pack your patience cap.
+(I love that dad joke, LOL).
+However, since the town mainly relies on tourism, they’re totally able to handle the snow, too.

 Summer (June – August)